-- Satellites comprise small groups of university researchers (usually one to three) embedded in a Crick research group or STP for an agreed period, typically between 1 and 3 years (but can range up to 5 years) to undertake specific collaborative projects.
+- Satellites are comprise of small groups of university researchers (usually one to three) embedded in a Crick research group or Scientific Technology Platform (STP) for an agreed period, typically between 1 and 3 years (but can range up to 5 years) to undertake specific collaborative projects.
 Satellites can comprise postdocs, PhD students or technical staff working at the Crick (full or part-time), with the PI remaining at their home institution.
 There are two types of satellites: project- and programmatic-based.
 Project-based satellites are a collaboration between an Imperial academic and a 'host' group leader and last up to 3 years.
 A programmatic-based satellite is between an Imperial academic and multiple Crick groups or STPs and can last up to 5 years.

 You can find out more about the scheme and what it’s like to work at the Crick from staff who are currently on attachment, in our short film: